 For a small fee, contractors can complete a roof “tune up”.
 They can go ahead and fix small issues ahead of schedule and keep you from having to replace your entire roof sooner than necessary.
 Its also much more cost efficient to make small repairs to the roof, before having to replace drywall or worse, framing.

-Reason #5: Regular Residential Roof Inspections Increase the Lifespan of Your Roof
+5. Residential Roof Inspections Increase the Lifespan of Roof

 Besides detecting problems and avoiding damage, a regular inspection extends your roof’s life, saving you cash in the long run.
 With regular inspection the life expectancy of a shingle roof can be extended by up to 10 years.
 The life span of a metal roof could be extended to 50 years, or even more!

-What is contained in a Residential Roof Inspection Checklist?
+What Includes in a Residential Roof Inspection Checklist?

 As we have already seen, a regular and proper roof inspection can save you both time and money.
 With that in mind, this post will provide a comprehensive roof checklist to make sure that your roofer covers all areas that require repair.
 Here is what you need to check at the inspection checklist;

 - Worn and cracked rubber boots near the vent pipes